/

 Companies that send out RFIs and RFQs may inadvertently slow the purchasing process.
 Based on the information in an RFP, the assumption is that vendor demos will result in a clear consensus on which CRM system to select.

-However, a demo-driven buying process can often result in even more confusion, as most CRM vendors can provide ample evidence of why their solution is better than the competition.
+However, a demo-driven buying process can often result in even more confusion, as most CRM vendors can provide evidence of why their solution is better than the competition.

 If CXOs are involved in discussions during the requirements gathering and definition process, light will be shed on the business benefits of a new CRM system they may otherwise have been aware of.
 This alone could drive a faster decision.